b0noI/dialog_converter/README.md

 # The converter of the dialog data

-This is the converter of the dialog data, that is used in order to prepare the [https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html](the Cornell Movie Dialogs Corpus) in the way that it could be used as the training input for the [https://www.tensorflow.org/versions/r0.12/tutorials/recurrent/index.html](Recurrent Neural Networks).
+This is the converter of the dialog data, that is used in order to prepare the [the Cornell Movie Dialogs Corpus](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) in the way that it could be used as the training input for the [Recurrent Neural Networks](https://www.tensorflow.org/versions/r0.12/tutorials/recurrent/index.html).
 In order to simplify the process, the code in the repository is self-contained and, in order to prepare the training data, you can just execute the following command:

     python converter.py